Gaming Industry Outlook: Gaming Sector Expansion Continues at Slower Pace, Executive Sentiment Remains Positive

 - The Current Conditions Index reflect the composite growth of the three components, on an annualized basis.
 Index values above 100 indicate activity expanded during the quarter, while index values below 100 indicate a contraction.
 Index values are scaled to be consistent with annualized growth.
-For example, an index values of 103 is consistent a three percent annualized pace of growth.
+For example, an index values of 103 is consistent with a 3 percent annualized pace of growth.
 The index controls for typical seasonal patterns, and index values may be directly compared to the pace of change in previous periods.

 Future Conditions Index:

-- The Future Conditions Index is scaled so that index values correspond to the expected growth rate in industry conditions as measured by the Current Conditions Index.
-For example, an index values of 103 is consistent with a three percent annualized pace of expected growth.
+- The Future Conditions Index measures the expected direction of conditions in the U.S. casino gaming industry over the coming six months.
+It is based on the following three components: economic conditions (measured as Oxford Economics’ forecast for growth in personal disposable income, household net worth and consumer spending on services), consumer intentions to visit a casino in the future, and the aggregate sentiment expressed in the Gaming Executive Panel.
+The Future Conditions Index is scaled so that index values correspond to the expected growth rate in industry conditions as measured by the Current Conditions Index.
+For example, an index values of 103 is consistent with a 3 percent annualized pace of expected growth.

 - The economic conditions measure is based on Oxford Economics’ forecast of growth in real disposable income, household net worth, and consumer spending on services.
 The components of the index were selected based on the contribution each indicator makes to predicting future movements in the Current Conditions Index.
 Casino executive sentiment is measured through the aggregate measure of positive responses minus negative responses across a set of survey questions.